Tax Technology Resource Center

 - Managing Client Communications with Technology: Every business should stay current on the latest communication methods and focus on their online reputation.
 Part of our Tax Practitioner’s Marketing Toolkit, this guide helps you with your social media, email communications, teleconferencing and cybersecurity.

-- Technology for a Planning & Tax Advisory Services Business: Learn what technologies you should consider for your practice.
+- Technology for a Tax and Financial Planning Services Business: Learn what technologies you should consider for your practice.
 This overview contains tips on how to approach and implement various types of software in your practice.

 Articles from the Journal of Accountancy